-- 19.2 Ties on total points will be broken by RRS A8 only for the purposes of awarding trophies and prizes, in which case RRS A8.2 will be applied (if necessary) by reference to those races only in which the tied boats sailed against each other. - 19.3 The event will be valid for a class if one race is completed and scored for that class. - 19.4 A boat's series score will be the total of her race scores excluding her worst race scores as follows: - a.
+- 19.1 The event will be scored in accordance with RRS Appendix A, except as amended below. - 19.2 The event will be valid for a class if one race is completed and scored for that class. - 19.3 Subject to RRS 90.3(b), a boat's series score will be the total of her race scores excluding her worst race scores as follows: - a.
 When three or fewer races have been completed, no race score will be excluded. - b.
-When four to eight races have been completed, one race score will be excluded. - c.
-When nine or more races have been completed, two race scores will be excluded. - 19.5 When the entry is divided into flights: - a.
+When between four and seven races have been completed, one race score will be excluded. - c.
+When eight or more races have been completed, two race scores will be excluded.

+- 19.4 When the entry for a class is divided into flights: - a.
 Each start in a race will be scored by Appendix A, low point system (as here amended).
 The scores from each start will be combined to produce the results of the race (so that there will be two firsts, two seconds, etc).
-These are not ties and will not be broken by RRS A7. - b.
+These are not race ties and RRS A7 will not be applied among such results. - b.
 When one or more starts is postponed, recalled or abandoned, the race will not be completed and scored for any boat until at least one boat in each start has started, sailed the course in compliance with RRS 28, and finished within the time limit, and the race has not subsequently been abandoned. - c.
-In RRS A{4.2} (Scoring) the words "the number of boats entered in the series" are deleted and replaced with "the largest number of boats assigned to start together in the race".
+In RRS A5.2 the words "the number of boats entered in the series" are deleted and replaced with "the largest number of boats in the class assigned to start together in the race". - d.
+RRS A8.2 is amended by appending the words "in which they sailed against each other (pairwise)" to the end of the first sentence and after the words "next-to-last race" in the second sentence.